Karen Iwata: Biography

 On January 5, 2016, Iwata announced she would be leaving the group.
 AKB48 held her graduation events for Iwata in March 2016.

 Just before graduating from AKB48, she moved to the Japanese major talent agency Horipro.
 She has appeared in numerous stage productions, musicals, films and TV dramas, as well as appearing in concerts organised by Horipro, performing songs and dances from her AKB48 days.
 In June 2021, she appeared in a concert to celebrate the 10th anniversary of the 12th generation of AKB48, her first appearance in five years at an AKB48 theatre.
-She is currently playing the role of Delphi Diggory in Harry Potter and the Cursed Child in Tokyo from June 2022.
+She played the role of Delphi Diggory in Harry Potter and the Cursed Child in Tokyo from June 2022 to May 2023.

+She appeared as the lead actress in The Last Passenger, a film about the Tōhoku earthquake, for which she won the Best Actress Award at the Global Nonviolent Film Festival (2023).
+This was her first personal award in the field of acting.

+Originally, she wanted to be an actress and dreamed of performing in musicals, especially on Broadway.
+After appearing on the Harry Potter stage, she began to study English again, and in 2024 she obtained a United States O-1B Visa and began her studies in New York City in June.
+In order to prepare for her studies in the U.S., she left Horipro at the end of June 2023, after which she is working on a freelance basis.

+Iwata attended the Faculty of Arts at Nihon University and graduated from Department of Photography in March 2023.